juhoward/distance_estimator/README.md

 Enter the directory, then

-`conda env create -f test.yaml`
+`conda env create -f env.yml`

-and
+if all packages were correctly installed,

 `conda activate test`

+if pip packages were not correctly installed,

+`python -m pip install -r requirements.txt`

 ## Running the test script